 What’s also really cool about phytonutrients is the fact that they turn on disease-fighting genes and turn off disease-promoting genes.
 Whoa.

 Health benefits of berries

-Plant foods in particular are rich in antioxidants and of course phytonutrients.
+Plant foods, in particular, are rich in antioxidants and of course phytonutrients.
 And it’s not just vegetables and fruit.
-Antioxidants are found in whole grains, nuts, seeds, nut and seed butters, legumes, herbs and spices.
+Antioxidants are found in whole grains, nuts, seeds, nut and seed butter, legumes, herbs, and spices.
 Berries have been studied for their unique compounds including polyphenols and anthocyanidins (3).
 Berries will help your health in two main ways.

 Let’s face it, the word antioxidant has been over-used and blown out of proportion.
 Anyone promoting a recipe such as the latest superfood smoothie or superfood shake uses the word.
 Same thing when products like the “best green superfood powder” are promoted.